 Interpreting and translation support by Sohaila Angury, Aran Mylvaganam, Rahila Haidary, Ali Ghasemi, Jawid Sadiq, Abdul Karim Hekmat, Ahmad Rahyab and Moones Mansoubi.

 Interviews have been conducted and transcribed by Zoe Barron, Benjamin Brooker, Behrouz Boochani, Camilla Chapman, Melissa Cranenburgh, Victoria Grey, Abdul Karim Hekmat, Tom Hilton, Rose Press, Rajith Savanadasa, Hilary Smale, Laura Stacey and Leila Stennett.
-Additional transcription by Damien Dao, Georgina Davey, Julia Earley, Isobel Egan, Rebecca Fary, Sadie Grant Butler, Sam Goerling, Victoria Grey, Sam Henderson, Alyssa Huminski, Sinead Kennedy, Lena Lettau, Nic Margan, Claire McGregor, Lyn Nguyen, Rachel O’Brien, Joseph Percy, Jill Rudge, Anna Scharf, Sophie Schmidt, Laura Stacey, Scott Thomas, Mia Tinkler, Aquila Van Keuk, Julia Wallace, Ruby Wawn and Celine Yap.
+Additional transcription by Tiarne Cook, Damien Dao, Georgina Davey, Julia Earley, Isobel Egan, Rebecca Fary, Sadie Grant Butler, Sam Goerling, Victoria Grey, Sam Henderson, Alyssa Huminski, Sinead Kennedy, Lena Lettau, Nic Margan, Claire McGregor, Laura Mitchell, Lyn Nguyen, Rachel O’Brien, Joseph Percy, Jill Rudge, Anna Scharf, Sophie Schmidt, Laura Stacey, Rosie Stevens, Scott Thomas, Mia Tinkler, Carolyn Turner, Aquila Van Keuk, Julia Wallace, Ruby Wawn, Celine Yap and Eugenia Zoubtchenko.

 Thanks also to Sadie Grant Butler, Nina Blackmore, Tim Denshire-Key, Grace Heifetz, Lisa Haywood, Kate O’Brien and Stephen Whately.